 Prior to founding Sinovation Ventures in 2009, Lee was the vice president of Google and president of Google China.
 Previously, he held senior executive positions at Microsoft, SGI and Apple.
 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and he was the Vice Chairman of the Committee of 100 and named one of the 100 most influential people in the world by TIME Magazine.
 Lee has authored ten US patents and over 100 journal and conference papers.
 He's also an author of seven top-selling books in Chinese and has more than 50 million followers online.

-Lee has more than twelve years of experience in design and branding, most recently as design director at global innovation firm IDEO, leading programs for Target, Condé Nast, AARP, Eileen Fisher, American Express, Diageo, PepsiCo and the US government, among others.
+Lee has more than twelve years of experience in design and branding, most recently as design director at global innovation firm IDEO.
 She has been featured as an expert on design and joy by outlets such as the New York Times, Wired, PRI's Studio 360, CBC's Spark and Fast Company.

 Lee holds a Master's in industrial design from Pratt Institute and a Bachelor's in English and creative writing from Princeton University, and she was a founding faculty member in the Products of Design program at the School of Visual Arts in New York City.
-Her first book, Joyful, will be published in North America by Little, Brown in September 2018.
+Joyful, her first book, will be published in North America by Little, Brown on September 4th.

 Levine's background in improv theater, with its requirement to always say "yes" to the other actor's reality, has helped shape her worldview.
 Always suspicious of sharp either/or distinctions, she proposes "the quantum logic of and/and" -- a thoroughly postmodern, scientifically informed take on life that allows for complicated states of being.
 Like the one we're in right now.